6806 Hollywood Boulevard: History

+In 1983, Mazen Nazzal and a partner invested in the building, and Nazzal bought out his partner in 2013.
+At this point, the building housed ground floor retail and a hostel run by Nazzal's sons in the two floors above.

 In 2024, 6806 Hollywood Boulevard was one of four Hollywood and Highland buildings proposed for demolition to make way for a metro entrance on the K Line Northern Extension.
-The other buildings are Bank of America Building, Hollywood Theater, and Lee Drug.
+The other buildings were Bank of America Building, Hollywood Theater, and Lee Drug.